MaoZiming/papers/3-storage-systems/312-raid.md

 However:
 > Without fault tolerance,large arrays of expensive disks are too unreliable to be useful.

-Hence: Redundant Array of Inexpensive Disks
+Hence: Redundant Array of Inexpensive Disks vs. Single large expensive disk.

 **MTTR**: Mean time to repair a failed disk.